 We're here to help you move the world forward.

-Founded in 2014, Instrumentl automates the grant search for nonprofits and academics.
-We have an office in San Francisco and thanks to the thousands of folks that use us, there's a little part of Instrumentl in every US state and country around the world.
+Founded in 2014, Instrumentl was built to help fundraisers make the best use of their valuable time and energy.
+We make the grant process faster, easier, and more efficient, so you can do what you do best: make a positive impact.
+We’re headquartered in San Francisco, and thanks to the thousands of nonprofits and academic institutions that use us to find their funding, there's a little part of Instrumentl in every US state and country around the world.

 Meet the Leadership Team

 Gauri started her first company at age 21.
 After its acquisition by Airbnb, she championed the value of personalization and discovery at Airbnb and led their mobile and special projects teams.
 Her unique user experience designs have been featured by Apple two years in a row.
 Gauri has a degree in Computer Science from NYU.

 Prior to co-founding Instrumentl, Katharine was a fundraiser for UC Berkeley and worked with their Museum of Vertebrate Zoology as well as the Botanic Garden.
 Being a Kat of nine lives she also surveyed alpine plants in the mountains of British Columbia, collected data on red squirrels and their response to changing climate in the Yukon and protected piping plovers on the Atlantic coast.
 Katharine holds an MBA/MA in Museum Studies, & an MS and BSC in Agriculture and Environmental Sciences.